BioJulia/Bio.jl/docs/src/man/alignments.md

 ```

-## High-throughput sequencing file formats
+## Alignment file formats for high-throughput sequencing

-High-throughput sequencing technologies generate a large amount of data in the
+High-throughput sequencing (HTS) technologies generate a large amount of data in
-form of a large number of nucleotide sequencing reads.
-One of the most common
+the form of a large number of nucleotide sequencing reads.
+One of the most
-tasks in bioinformatics is to align these reads against known reference genomes,
+common tasks in bioinformatics is to align these reads against known reference
-chromosomes, or contigs.
-The `Bio.Align` module provides several data formats
+genomes, chromosomes, or contigs.
+The `Bio.Align` module provides several data
-commonly used for this kind of task.
+formats commonly used for this kind of task.

 ### SAM and BAM file formats